 - The cost of electricity from the power company

 - The price of electricity you sell to the power company

 Solar Payment Program: Solar Loans

 Go Solar Group’s loan partners currently offer fixed rates as low as 2.99 percent APR with no money down and no lien.
-Meaning the monthly payment on a $14,976 solar system equaling $124 per month for 12 years.
+This means that the monthly payment on a $14,976 solar system equals $124 per month for 12 years.

 At the end of 12 years, you will likely enjoy 13 plus years of solar-generated electricity for free.
 See this solar calculator for a more accurate estimate based on individual circumstances.